mfouad/awesome-egypt-opensource/CONTRIBUTING.md

 ## Criteria for accepting a pull request

+Projects sumbitted must be active and useful, these are a sinsible list of minimum requirements:
+- Must contain a comprehesive README.md.
+- Must contain an opensource liscense (not essentially OSI approved, but not copyright).
+- Must be an original not a fork.
+- A Fork is accepted only if is is hard fork, with its own unique name, stars, issues and community and features.

+## Dead projects and Maintaining the list

-Currently there is none, but depending on the volume of projects sumbitted, we might go through the list every month and remove any dead, unmainted or obsolete project.
+Depending on the volume of projects sumbitted, we might go through the list every month and remove any dead, unmainted or obsolete project.
+If the list gets too long, we might start asking for the community votes on pull-requests to accept them.

 ## How to